Western Illinois University: Macomb Campus

 You can make a reservation online for guests that are planning on attending the program at the same time you select a program date, or you may return the form enclosed in the Date Confirmation Mailer.
 Once you have selected your program date on STARS, a Date Confirmation Mailer will be mailed to you.

 What if I need to make attendee accommodation changes for my family/guests?

-Contact Orientation at (309) 298-3157 if you need to make any changes to your original reservation.
+Simply return to STARS and edit your family/guest information.
+You may also contact Orientation at (309) 298-3157 if you need to make any changes to your original reservation.
 Changes can include a guest who is no longer able to attend, someone who is attending in a guest's place, more guests have decided to come, or special accommodations are now needed to be made for you or your guest.
 We will do everything possible to accommodate required changes; however, please contact us at least four (4) business days prior to the scheduled Summer Orientation and Registration program date, if possible.

 What guests are appropriate to bring to the Summer Orientation and Registration program?